 If your home was built prior to 1986 it may have leaded solder joints regardless of whether the lateral (pipe from the street to the house) is lead.
 Use only cold water for drinking and cooking; Let it Run 1-2 minutes, until cold before drinking it and obtain a water filtration device, faucet mounted or pitcher with a charcoal filter.
 These will reduce or remove lead from the water used for consumption.
 Check the product to be sure it has been certified for lead removal by National Safety Foundation International (NSF).
 Follow the manufacturer's recommendations for operation and maintenance.
 Read carefully the frequency of filter changes and the cost of replacement filters prior to purchasing a particular device.
 Installation of faucet mounted filter units is very easy and does not require a plumber; they simply screw into the base of the faucet.
-Filters are available or $14.00 from the Menasha Health Department.
+Facucet mounted filter units are available for $10.00 from the Menasha Health Department.
 Replacement filters are available for $4.00 each.

 Who can I contact if I have questions?
 The Menasha Health Department is committed to assisting families with expectant mothers and/or very young children.
 This also extends to households where very young children frequent such as grandparent’s homes or in-home daycare settings.